 - non-perishable food and a manual can opener

 - manufacturers’ instructions for power-operated equipment such as the garage door, generator

 - important medicines you need to take – better to locate them while the power is still on than fumbling around in the dark should the power go out.

 Don’t forget to stock up on supplies for around the home that you may need for when it snows in the winter and for ice –

-- if the outside areas have any badly paved areas on which you can catch your feet, maybe get those done before winter ?
+- if the outdoor areas have any badly paved sections on which you can catch your feet, maybe get those done before winter ?

 - are there any gutters which are leaking water down to the ground which could freeze over ?